mattleibow/DeviceRunners/README.md

 >   ```
 >   xharness apple state --include-simulator-uuid
 >   ```
-> * If you want to reset the simulator before running a test and exit afterwards, add `--reset-simulator` to the test command.
+> * If you want to reset the simulator before running a test and exit afterwards, add `--reset-simulator` to the test command:
 >   ```
 >   xharness apple test ... --reset-simulator
 >   ```